What is Grace?

 Inclined Toward

 The element of “inclination” is missing in most of the writing, teaching and definition of Biblical grace.
 “Xaris” “inclined, favorable toward, leaning toward to share benefit” is the missing piece of the puzzle.
-My best illustration is when the scene where a parent, whose child is very close walking crawls to a piece of furniture, usually a sofa or chair, and pulls themselves up to the standing position.
+My best illustration is the common scene where a parent, whose child is very close walking, crawls to a piece of furniture, usually a sofa or chair, and then pulls themselves up to the standing position.
 Then they turn around to look back at you to see what your reaction will be.
-You lean forward, toward the child, extend your arms to them and say “Come on!
+You lean forward, toward the child, extend your arms to them and say, “Come on!
 Let go of the couch and come to me.
 Walk.”
 That is what God is always saying to us.
-“Let go of that finite thing you’re holding onto and come to me so I can give the infinite, Myself, in exchange.
+“Let go of that finite thing you’re holding onto and come to me so I can give the infinite, which is Myself, in exchange.

 The Importance of Grace as drawing